 One aspect of American politics that’s been getting a lot of attention this year is redistricting and the way politicians can use redistricting to gerrymander congressional and legislative districts in their favor.
-One potential solution to gerrymandering, redistricting commissions, has recently gotten a lot of attention with new commissions at work this year in Colorado and Michigan.
+One potential solution to gerrymandering, redistricting commissions, has been in the public eye with new commissions at work this year in Colorado and Michigan.
 But there are other, more radical ways to address gerrymandering.
 One such reform is switching our system of elections to a proportional system where the number of seats a party wins is proportional to its share of the vote.

 Most elections in America use a plurality voting system.